×

 Example:

-The onboarding path adapts to each role during the first 60 days.
+Get employees productive faster and focus their time on the work that matters most to yield, equipment uptime, and contamination control.
 Operators practice logging and clean handoffs; equipment technicians learn to document evidence photos and containment notes; process engineers rehearse concise change proposals; quality assurance staff refine neutral language; and materials control teams tighten their traveller documentation habits.
-Short refreshers appear if a learner misses a check.
+Short refreshers appear if a employee misses a check.

 Performance Support Chatbots